epodegrid/ecostream_homeassistant_integration/README.md

 ## ❤️ Credits
 - Original integration engineering: @epodegrid
 - Rewrite, optimizations, and Apple-style UI: @Uber1337NL
+- Thanks to contributers: @ricohageman and @jelle514
 - Special thanks to the HA community for guidance

 ---